-You can use any type of tomatoes for making salsa.
-I prefer heirloom, but the most important part is to be sure the tomatoes are very ripe so their sweetness can help flavor the salsa.
+You can use any type of tomato for making salsa.
+I prefer heirlooms, but the most important part is to be sure the tomatoes are very ripe so their sweetness can help flavor the salsa.

 More gluten free pepper recipes:

 - Gluten Free Stuffed Peppers

 - 12 BEST Gluten Free Hatch Chile Recipes

 *As an Amazon Associate, I earn a small commission from qualifying purchases.